Arunima-Paul/PowerBI-sales-analysis/README.md

-PowerBI-sales-analysis
+PowerBI-sales-analysis.
-Video Game Sales: A Data-Driven Analysis- Video games have evolved into one of the biggest entertainment industries worldwide.
+Video Game Sales: A Data-Driven Analysis-
+Video games have evolved into one of the biggest entertainment industries worldwide.
 By analyzing global sales trends, genre popularity, and top-selling games, we can uncover valuable insights into market dynamics.
 Let’s dive into the key findings from our Power BI dashboard.
 i) There are 1,505 unique game titles in the dataset, with a total of 4.7K million units sold globally.